kuttaineh/hello/README.md

 comm() { print $1; say $1; }
 comm "hi there!"

 comm "My name is $0.
-I see your username is $USER.
-What shall I call you?" read usersname comm "Hello $usersname"
+I see you login as is $USER.
+What shall I call you?" read name comm "Hello $name"
 ```
 * Press [return].
 * Press the keyboard combo [control]^[D] <- this key combination prints the end of file (eof) character.